di0/di0.github.io/source/_posts/2018-09-15-create-and-save-stash-list.markdown

 categories: git
 ---

-When stash the changes in a dirty working directory away, we can can give a more descriptive<br>
-message on the command line when we create one.
+When stash the changes in a dirty working directory away, we can can give a more descriptive message on the command line when we create one.
 By <!--more-->example: